 The qualifying process continues with a complete package that includes a loan application and copies of documents that support your financial data.
 Examples of documents include W-2s, paycheck stubs, tax returns, bank account statements and gift letters.

 Once all the paperwork is in, the lender can approve the loan and issue you a mortgage pre-approval letter.
 Having a pre-approved mortgage makes your offers much stronger when you shop for your home.

 Choose a Mortgage

 Your choice of mortgage will be dictated by your goals and your resources.
 It's important to compare different types of home loans.
 Your choices -- government or private, fixed or adjustable, 15- or 30-year term -- depend on your goals and the strengths and weaknesses of your application.
-A mortgage guide can help clarify these choices.

 Home buyers who don't have a lot of cash should first look for a government-backed mortgage that allows a small down payment, or a community mortgage from Fannie Mae or Freddie Mac.
 Examples include the FHA loan, insured by the Federal Housing Administration, VA loan, guaranteed by the U.S. Department of Veterans Affairs, and USDA loan, backed by the U.S. Department of Agriculture, My Community Mortgage, from Fannie Mae, and Home Possible from Freddie Mac.